 The following diagrams Jesus' teachings on divorce and remarriage.
-Diagonal shading represents the wife's oneflesh union with her first husband; vertical shading her one-flesh union with her second represents thick-bordered husband: and boxes represent marriages.
+Diagonal shading represents the wife's one-flesh union with her first husband; vertical shading represents her oneflesh union with her second husband; and thickbordered boxes represent marriages.
 All Jesus' scenarios assume there is only one other man involved besides the first husband.
-If a woman has multiple one-flesh relationships before her remarriage, then the details of when each one-flesh relationship is broken, and of each sin of fornication vs. adultery, can be adjusted based on the same principles presented in these teachings.
+If a woman has multiple one-flesh relationships before her remarriage, then the details of when each oneflesh relationship is broken, and of each sin of fornication vs. adultery, can be adjusted based on the same principles presented in these teachings.